Museum of Contemporary Art Chicago: History

-The Museum of Contemporary Art (MCA) Chicago was created as the result of a 1964 meeting of 30 critics, collectors and dealers at the home of critic Doris Lane Butler to bring the long-discussed idea of a museum of contemporary art to complement the city's Art Institute of Chicago, according to a grand opening story in Time.
+The Museum of Contemporary Art Chicago (MCA) was created as the result of a 1964 meeting of 30 critics, collectors and dealers at the home of critic Doris Lane Butler to bring the long-discussed idea of a museum of contemporary art to complement the city's Art Institute of Chicago, according to a grand opening story in Time.
 It opened in fall 1967 in a small space at 237 East Ontario Street that had for a time served as the corporate offices of Playboy Enterprises.
 Its first director was Jan van der Marck.
 In 1970, he invited Wolf Vostell to make the Concrete Traffic sculpture in Chicago.

 Initially, the museum was conceived primarily as a space for temporary exhibitions, in the German kunsthalle model.
 However, in 1974, the museum began acquiring a permanent collection of contemporary art objects created after 1945.
 The MCA expanded into adjacent buildings to increase gallery space; and in 1977, following a fundraising drive for its 10th anniversary, a three-story neighboring townhouse was purchased, renovated, and connected to the museum.
 In 1978, Gordon Matta-Clark executed his final major project in the townhouse.
 In his work Circus Or The Caribbean Orange (1978), Matta-Clark made circle cuts in the walls and floors of the townhouse next-door to the first museum.